 • In this five-year snapshot, the race/ethnicity cohorts of RSCCD credit students have remained relatively stable for African-American, Asian, and "Other" race/ethnicity categories.
-During the same time period, the proportion of RSCCD credit students who self-identify as Hispanic has increased from 43% to 56%, and the proportion of for those who self-identify as White has decreased from 33% to 22%.
+During the same time period, the proportion of RSCCD credit students who self-identify as Hispanic has increased from 43% to 56% and for those who self-identify as White has decreased from 33% to 22%.